lh62594/rat-city-game/README.md

 * HTML5 Canvas
 * Rails API

+## Animation & Graphics

+All animations were created using HTML5 canvas.
+Game graphics were created using Google Slides, with the exception of the game characters.

 ## Roadmap
 Check back for future levels!
 There will be powerups and more obstacles to get by!